weecology/lab-manual/Portal-volunteer-guide.md

 ## Flights
   * You can fly in to Tucson any time from Thursday evening to mid-morning on Friday.
-  * You can leave Tucson any time after Friday evening.
+  * You can leave Tucson any time after Sunday evening.

 ## Packing list (for a volunteer)